Timothee123456/Timothee123456.github.io/README.md

 ### Download Your Package Installation
 Open a new terminal window or tab and **paste the installation command** to install your package from TestPyPI.

-### Test Module
-Once installed, **test your module** to ensure everything is functioning as expected.
-You can do this by importing it in a Python shell or running any scripts that utilize it.

 Congratulations!
 You have successfully packaged and uploaded your Python module to PyPI, making it available for installation by others worldwide.
 Anyone can now dounload your module using `python3 -m pip install [your-package]` in their terminal